ansys/scade-pyalmgw/README.rst

 Overview
 --------
-Ansys SCADE ALM Gateway Python Toolbox is <TODO>.
+Ansys SCADE ALM Gateway Python Toolbox provides a high level interface to the Ansys SCADE LifeCycle customization APIs:

+* Connection to a new ALM tool
+* Customization of the export of the surrogate model

 Requirements
 ------------